namboy94/toktokkie/README.md

 or install using pip:

-    # pip install media_manager
+    # pip install toktokkie

-You can also run the main.py file directly with the python interpreter if that is how you want to do it.
-This will only work when all dependencies are installed beforehand.

-The program depends on the following python packages:

-- tvdb_api
-- beautifulsoup4
-- gfworks
-- typing (for python versions lower than 3.5)
-- twisted (for python2)

-Also needed for GUI functionality is the GUI framework Tkinter or Python-Gobject

 Windows Builds are available [here](http://gitlab.namibsun.net/namboy94/media-manager/wikis/windows-builds)

 **Configuring Downloaders**

 The Batch Download Manager currently has two different ways of downloading files via XDCC.
-One method, called the Hexchat Downloader, uses Hexchat's scripting interface to download the files, while the Twisted Downloader uses a python2 script to do this independently.
-Sadly, both of these methods are somewhat prone to system-specific errors, which is why we have a rough guide on how to get them working:
+One method, called the Hexchat Downloader, uses Hexchat's scripting interface to download the files, while the IRC Downloader uses irclib to do this natively.
+Sadly, the Hexchat Downloader is somewhat prone to system-specific errors, which is why we have a rough guide on how to get them working:

-*Twisted Downloader*

-For the twisted downloader to work, python 2 has to be installed alongside python 3 and needs to be callable with the command 'python2'.
-Additionally, the twisted package has to be installed for the python2 installation.

 *Hexchat Downloader*